Call for a Free Quote 01733 973 038

 Find out more

-This Q&A document should be read in conjunction with the Key Features Document (KFD) relevant to the provider of your flexi-access drawdown, their quotation and any other documentation they refer to.
+This should be read in conjunction with the Key Features Document (KFD) relevant to the provider of your flexi-access drawdown plan, their quotation and any other documentation they refer to.
 Any references we make to taxation are based on our understanding of current legislation and HM Revenue & Customs practice which can change.

 Flexi-access drawdown is a form of personal pension that enables you to take an income directly from your pension fund, keeping it invested, without having to buy an annuity, hence you retain control of your pension fund and therefore your investments.